Is Getting a Second Bachelor’s Degree Worth It?

 How you pay for a second bachelor’s degree, and whether financial aid is available, depends on your personal financial aid history.

-Students earning undergraduate degrees are eligible for Federal Stafford loans, but there are limits on how much you can borrow annually and in total throughout your academic career.
-If you already met your total borrowing limit while earning your first bachelor’s degree, you may not qualify for additional Stafford loans.
+Students earning undergraduate degrees are eligible for federal student loans, but there are limits on how much you can borrow annually and in total throughout your academic career, according to the Federal Student Aid Office in the Department of Education.
+If you already met your total borrowing limit while earning your first bachelor’s degree, you may not qualify for additional loans.

 However, there are other ways to pay for a second bachelor’s degree.
-Undergraduate students may be eligible for the Federal Work-Study program and can take advantage of private loans and even scholarships from your university and private or nonprofit organizations.
+Undergraduate students may be eligible for the federal work-study program, private loans and even scholarships from their university and private or nonprofit organizations.

-You may also qualify for tuition assistance from your employer, particularly if a second undergraduate degree would benefit your current position or help you earn a promotion.
+You may also qualify for tuition assistance or reimbursement from your employer, particularly if a second undergraduate degree would benefit your current position.

 Should You Earn a Second Bachelor’s Degree or a Master’s Degree?